y-okochi/Megatron-Bridge/README.md

 NeMo Megatron Bridge is a PyTorch native library under [NeMo Framework](https://github.com/NVIDIA-NeMo) that leverages [Megatron Core](https://github.com/NVIDIA/Megatron-LM/tree/main/megatron/core) to provide state-of-the-art training throughput for top models.
 It enables researchers and community developers to do both pre and post training using a performant and scalable training loop, with features like model parallelism and mixed precisions (FP8, BF16, FP4 etc.).
 NeMo Megatron Bridge users can either leverage existing 🤗Hugging Face models or define their custom PyTorch model definitions for end-to-end workflows with flexibility.

+Beyond training, Megatron Bridge serves as a powerful **conversion and verification tool** for other repositories and frameworks.
+It provides bidirectional checkpoint conversion between Hugging Face and Megatron-Core formats, enabling other projects to leverage Megatron's parallelism capabilities or export models for various inference engines.
+The bridge includes built-in verification mechanisms to ensure conversion accuracy and checkpoint integrity across different model formats.

 NeMo Megatron Bridge is a refactor of the [previous NeMo](https://github.com/NVIDIA/NeMo) that adopts a PyTorch native training loop to provide more flexibility and customizability for developers.

-Additionally, it can serve as a **standalone converter** for seamless bidirectional conversion between Hugging Face and Megatron checkpoint formats.

 ![image](Repo-Mbridge.png)